sonamd6807456/ICT105-DRUK-MVP/docs/mvp-decision.md

 ## 1. Decision

-## [x] Continue with minor revisions
+- [x] Continue with minor revisions
 ---

 ## 2. Evidence Supporting the Decision

-The Smart Campus Event Hub MVP was validated by **10 test users**, including students and organizers.
-Most participants successfully completed the required tasks, including browsing events, searching for activities, viewing event details, registering for events, and accessing the dashboard.
+The Smart Campus Event Hub MVP was validated by **10 test users**, including students, organizers, and administrators.
+All participants successfully completed the assigned tasks, resulting in a **100% task success rate**.
+The prototype received an **average feedback score of 4.9/5** and an **average interest level of 4.9/5**.

-The validation results showed:

-- 90% task completion rate.
-- Average feedback score of **4.5/5**.
-- Average interest level of **4.8/5**.
-- Most users found the homepage, event listing, and registration process easy to use.
-- The main usability issue identified was the **Search and Filter** feature, where some users found the filter options unclear.
-A few users also suggested clearer labels on the event registration form.

-Overall, the validation results indicate that the MVP successfully solves the identified problem while requiring only minor usability improvements.
+Participants found the website easy to navigate and appreciated the event registration process, favorites feature, and administrator dashboard.
+No major usability issues were identified.
+Users suggested future enhancements such as advanced search, event reminders, and additional profile customization.

 ---